Bazzu85/MKVmergeBatcher/README.md

 ![image](https://user-images.githubusercontent.com/7345587/154702153-81631b0d-be22-43b9-a134-482aa2b02b4c.png)

-- Automatically check for updates: if enabled, when the app starts
+- Automatically check for updates: if enabled, when the app starts checks the last version here on Github. if a new version is available a popup appear to let the user open the release page
+- Current version: the current running version
+- Last version found: the last checked version on github.
+Using the Check now button you can force an update check.

 ## Queue